Indiana hosts Thornton and Ohio State

 Bloomington, Indiana; Saturday, 3:45 p.m.
 EST

-BOTTOM LINE: Ohio State takes on Indiana after Bruce Thornton scored 29 points in Ohio State's 116-114 overtime win against the Nebraska Cornhuskers.
+BOTTOM LINE: Ohio State faces Indiana after Bruce Thornton scored 29 points in Ohio State's 116-114 overtime win over the Nebraska Cornhuskers.

-The Hoosiers are 13-4 on their home court.
-Indiana is 1-2 in games decided by less than 4 points.
+The Hoosiers are 13-4 in home games.
+Indiana ranks eighth in the Big Ten with 8.9 offensive rebounds per game led by Oumar Ballo averaging 3.0.

-The Buckeyes are 9-10 in Big Ten play.
-Ohio State is ninth in the Big Ten scoring 33.6 points per game in the paint led by Devin Royal averaging 7.9.
+The Buckeyes are 9-10 in conference play.
+Ohio State is 4-5 in games decided by 3 points or fewer.

-Indiana's average of 6.5 made 3-pointers per game this season is just 0.1 fewer made shots on average than the 6.6 per game Ohio State allows.
-Ohio State averages 8.3 made 3-pointers per game this season, 0.8 more makes per game than Indiana gives up.

 John Mobley Jr. averages 2.5 made 3-pointers per game for the Buckeyes, scoring 13.3 points while shooting 39.4% from beyond the arc.
-Thornton is averaging 19.6 points, 5.1 assists and 1.6 steals over the last 10 games.
+Thornton is shooting 47.9% and averaging 19.6 points over the last 10 games.

 LAST 10 GAMES: Hoosiers: 4-6, averaging 72.2 points, 29.6 rebounds, 14.7 assists, 6.0 steals and 2.3 blocks per game while shooting 47.0% from the field.
 Their opponents have averaged 71.6 points per game.